slaxation/moro/README.md

 This guide will walk you through setting up PostgreSQL for your application using Docker.
 It covers two scenarios:
 1. **Docker is installed** and running on your machine.
-2. **Docker is not installed** and you need to install or configure it.
+2. **Docker is not installed**, and you need to install or configure it.

 ---
 ## 1. **Docker Installed and Running**